Western Cascades

-The Western Cascades is a region of the U.S. state of Oregon between the Willamette Valley and the High Cascades.
-Deposits of Western Cascades age are also found in adjacent southwest Washington state.
-The range contains many extinct shield volcanoes, cinder cones and lava flows.
-The range is highly eroded and heavily forested.
+The Western Cascades or Old Cascades are a sub-province of the Cascade Range in the U.S. state of Oregon, between the Willamette Valley and the High Cascades.
+The Western Cascades contain many extinct shield volcanoes, cinder cones and lava flows, and the region is highly eroded and heavily forested.
+Deposits of the same age as the Western Cascades are also found in southwest Washington state.

 Geology

 The region was volcanically active from approximately 35 to 17 million years ago.
-The province is characterized as an older, deeply eroded volcanic range lying west of the more recent snow-covered High Cascade Range.
-They range in elevation from 1700 ft on the western margin to 5800 ft on the eastern margin.
+The province is characterized as an older, deeply eroded volcanic range lying west of the more recent High Cascades.
+The Western Cascades range in elevation from 1700 ft on the western margin to 5800 ft on the eastern margin.
 The Western Cascades began to form 40 million years ago with eruptions from a chain of volcanoes near the Eocene shoreline.
-As the regional angle of subduction steepened, volcanic activity gradually shifted to the east in the Miocene and Pliocene.
+Volcanic activity gradually shifted to the east in the Miocene and Pliocene.

-The Western Cascades are made up almost entirely of slightly deformed and partly altered volcanic flows and pyroclastic rocks which range in age from late Eocene to late Miocene.
-These rocks have been heavily dissected by erosion and the only evidence remaining of the many volcanoes from which they were erupted are occasional remnants of volcanic necks or plugs which mark former vents.
+The Western Cascades are made up almost entirely of slightly deformed and partly altered volcanic flows and pyroclastic rocks, which range in age from late Eocene to late Miocene.
+These rocks have been heavily dissected by erosion.
+Occasional remnants of volcanic necks or plugs marking former vents are the only preserved evidence of the many volcanoes that made up the Western Cascades.
 There are also minor Pliocene to Pleistocene intracanyon lavas derived from the High Cascades or rare local vents.
 From youngest to oldest, the Western Cascade Range consists of four main units: